About Club Volleyball

 Please review the Frequently Asking Questions below.

-The terms ‘Club, ‘Rep’, and ‘Competitive’ are interchangeable but while certain sports use the other terms, the sport of volleyball has moved towards the term “Club Team” to describe their competitive teams.
+The terms ‘Club, ‘Rep’, ‘Competitive’, or ‘Travel” are interchangeable and while certain sports use the other terms, the sport of volleyball has moved towards the term “Club Team” to describe their competitive teams.

-• All athletes must be pre-registered online before attending tryouts.
+• All athletes must register online before attending tryouts.

-• In addition to registering with our Club for tryouts, athletes must register through the Ontario Volleyball Association’s Member Registration System (MRS) as a tryout athlete .
+• In addition to registering with our Club for tryouts, athletes must register through the Ontario Volleyball Association’s Member Registration System (MRS) as a tryout athlete (new season opens on September 1st each year).

 • Tryouts fees apply and will be announced with the tryout schedule.